zextras/carbonio-mailbox/README.md

 ## Contribute to Carbonio Mailbox
 All contributions are accepted!
 Please refer to the CONTRIBUTING file (if present in this repository) for more details on how to contribute.
-If the repository has a Code of Conduct, we kindly ask to follow that one as well.
+If the repository has a Code of Conduct, we kindly ask to follow that as well.

 ## License